Are you allowed to open yet?

 Is the shop open?

-Yes, the shop will be open from 12th April.
+Yes.
 Card or contactless payments are preferred, but cash will be accepted.

 Is the Tourist Information Centre open?

-Yes, we have a reduced TIC service open.
+Yes.
 Please note that Poole TIC is at present unable to provide a booking service.
 This includes bookings for Condor Ferries, Lighthouse and Discover Dorset.

 How can I get to the museum?